XFL (2001): Broadcast schedule

 In the third week of the season, the games were sped up through changes in the playing rules, and broadcasts were subjected to increased time constraints.
 The reason was the reaction of Lorne Michaels, creator and executive producer of Saturday Night Live, to the length of the Los Angeles Xtreme versus Chicago Enforcers game that went into double overtime.
-The double overtime periods combined with a power outage earlier in the game due to someone not fueling a generator before the game delayed the contest, causing the start of Saturday Night Live to be pushed back from 11:30 p.m.
+The double overtime periods combined with a power outage earlier in the game, due to someone not fueling a generator before the game delaying the contest, causing the start of Saturday Night Live to be pushed back from 11:30 p.m.
 Eastern Time to 12:15 a.m.
 Sunday morning.
 This angered Michaels, who expected high ratings with Jennifer Lopez as the show's host.
-For the rest of the season, the XFL cut off coverage at 11:00 Eastern Time, regardless of whether or not the game was over (there were exceptions, for the Chicago and Memphis markets for the Enforcers-Maniax game in week 6, and in New York and Memphis markets for the Maniax-Hitmen game in week 7).
+For the rest of the season, the XFL cut off coverage at 11:00 Eastern Time, regardless of whether or not the game was over (there were exceptions, for the Chicago and Memphis markets for the Enforcers-Maniax game in week 6, and the New York and Memphis markets for the Maniax-Hitmen game in week 7).
 NBC Sports has retained this policy for other sports it runs in Saturday night time slots since the XFL's closure; in 2018, a National Hockey League telecast was cut off under similar circumstances.

 In the face of declining ratings, NBC and the XFL aggressively promoted that the week 6 game between the Orlando Rage and Las Vegas Outlaws would feature a behind-the-scenes visit into the locker room of the Rage's cheerleaders at halftime.
 The heavily promoted event was actually a pre-recorded sketch with McMahon and a cameraman, who knocks himself unconscious on the locker room door trying to run in.
 This was followed by a suggestive dream sequence with the cheerleaders, including a surprise cameo by Rodney Dangerfield.
-The New York Daily News reported that the scene would likely be the "[last] salacious WWF-style stunt for the rest of the season", citing internal sources indicating that NBC wished to pivot the telecasts back towards a football-oriented product, including hiring NFL alumni as analysts, and reinstating Vasgersian as the lead commentator.
+The New York Daily News reported that the scene would likely be the "[last] salacious WWF-style stunt for the rest of the season", citing internal sources indicating that NBC wished to pivot the telecasts back toward a football-oriented product, including hiring NFL alumni as analysts, and reinstating Vasgersian as the lead commentator.